ppgorkaPRJ/GrassNext/README.md

 ## Database

-A database needs to be created using PostgreSQL.
+A database named "grass-next" needs to be created using PostgreSQL.
 The password and login are set by default to "postgres".
 This can be configured based on database requirements through the <a href="./grass-next-app/backend/application.properties" target="_blank">application.properties</a> file.

 # Projects